AT Hike – August 2024 – Finishing New York and Pennsylvania

 Day 4 – Friday, 8/16 – Beaver Pond Outlet to Old Albany Post Road

 Today is pickup day and I close the gap from Connecticut to Greenwood Lake NY.
-The trail didn’t look too strenuous but in NY looks can be deceiving.
-I had Canopus Hill to negotiate and then downhill to the junction of Chapman Roads and Old Albany Post Road.
+The trail didn’t look too strenuous but in NY looks can be deceiving I am finding out.
+I had Canopus Hill to negotiate and then downhill to the junction of Chapman Road and Old Albany Post Road.
 My previous visit to this gravel road intersection in a suburban part of Indian Lake was so brief and I was so distracted, I hardly remember it.

 Getting close and making good time I passed the trailhead of the Catfish Loop Trail.
 Then following a creek downhill on a very hospitable piece of trail I decided on a morning snack and trailside break at around 0845 to 0915.
 Afterward continued this gentle downhill to and crossed South Highland Road and some trailhead parking at about 1000, but at the crossing got mixed up on a Fahnestock red blazed sidetrail that the trailhead served for another tenth mile detour – no blaze at the turn, of course, since I’m southbound.
 The last impediment was now Canopus Hill Road and the hill itself for the last 1.6 miles.